an0moly/DuckyScript-Windows-ChangeWallpaper/README.md

 # DuckyScript-Windows-ChangeWallpaper

-REM DuckyScript-Windows-ChangeWallpaper
-REM
-REM Author: dennis.n3dry
+# Author: dennis.n3dry
-REM Duckencoder: 2.6.3
+# Duckencoder: 2.6.3
-REM Target: Windows 10
+# Target: Windows 10
-REM Description: If the User forgets to lock their computer, this script will utilize Microsoft Edge to go and grab a picture REM from Jurrasic Park showing Dennis Nedry and the famous line 'You didn't say the magic word'.
-Feel free to update the strings on
-REM line 14 and line 37 if you want to use your own image.
+# Description: If the User forgets to lock their computer, this script will utilize Microsoft Edge to go and grab a picture from Jurrasic Park showing Dennis Nedry and the famous line 'You didn't say the magic word'.
+Feel free to update the strings on line 14 and line 37 if you want to use your own image.

 DEFAULTDELAY 250
 DELAY 3000
 GUI r